 For a a detailed and more scholarly introducton to Charlotte Yonge's life and works, visit The Literary Encyclopaedia for Ellen Jordan's (Newcastle University, Australia) contribution.

-There is an account of Charlotte's life by Mary K Seeger's on the Blackmask Online website.
+There is a short account of Charlotte's life from Mary K Seeger here.

 The London Catholic Literature Association produced a biography of Charlotte Yonge in 1933, in their Heroes of the Catholic Revival series.
 Click here to see this document.